 While the FTSE 100 contains a significant amount of overseas earners, we believe UK small caps were well protected compared to other businesses given their domestically focused earnings, isolated exposure to global supply chains, and leverage into a recovering UK economy.
-Looking at our portfolio, we took initial comfort from the fact that 100% of net asset value1 (NAV) was held in services-focused businesses, while the average UK revenue exposure across the portfolio was 76%.2 Nevertheless, we recognised that the idiosyncrasies of our portfolio companies had to drive our overall response to tariffs, and as such, we took a granular bottom-up approach to assessing and adjusting for relevant risks.
+Looking at our portfolio, we took initial comfort from the fact that 88% of net asset value1 (NAV) was held in services-focused businesses, while the average UK revenue exposure across the portfolio was 71%.2 Nevertheless, we recognised that the idiosyncrasies of our portfolio companies had to drive our overall response to tariffs, and as such, we took a granular bottom-up approach to assessing and adjusting for relevant risks.

+In addition to direct tariff exposure, we considered potential indirect risks for example from lower sourcing availability and/or higher supply-chain costs.
+We engaged comprehensively with the management teams of our portfolio companies to assess both tariff impacts and potential mitigants, focusing on those where we had flagged potential direct or indirect tariff exposure.
 Beyond tariff risks specifically, we conducted a wider review of potential portfolio risks including, inter alia: reduced earnings visibility, end-market cyclicality, customer concentration risk and discretionary spending exposure.